 - Shipping a pet requires dropping it off at a Delta Cargo location at least three hours before departure time at a location separate from passenger check-in.

 - Picking up a pet would also occur at a Delta Cargo location.

 - Delta Cargo only accepts international pet shipments from known shippers.
 Delta suggests that international customers use a pet shipper approved by the International Pet and Animal Transportation Association.
 Customers would then need to follow acceptance procedures set by the shipper.

-Customers with flights prior to March 1, 2016 must book pets as checked baggage at least 48 hours before departure.
+Customers who meet the outlined exceptions must book pets as checked baggage at least 48 hours before departure.

-The following animals are accepted as checked baggage for customers meeting the outlined exceptions, and you may transport two kennels per flight.
+The following animals are accepted as checked baggage and you may transport two kennels per flight.
 (Giant-sized kennels may only be shipped as cargo; additional restrictions apply according to aircraft and class of service):